chadwilken/Bullseye/README.md

 flags:
  -p, --project The path to the project
- -t, --target The name of the XCode Target you want to ensure all files are included in -e, --exclude Option list of directory names that you do not want to include when scanning the system for files
+ -t, --target The name of the XCode Target you want to ensure all files are included in -e, --exclude Optional list of directory names that you **do not** want to include when scanning the system for files -i, --include **Only** uses the specified directories to check for files that should exist in the target
 ```

 ## TODO